scy-phy/bro-cip-enip/README.md

     $ cd ~/bro
     # ./configure && make && make install

+The last step is to add the Bro binaries to your PATH environment variable:

+    $ export PATH=/usr/local/bro/bin:$PATH

+You can also add it to your bashrc file to make it permanent, or use /usr/local/bro/bin directory if you don't want to change your PATH vriable.

 ## Troubleshooting ##

 Before compiling bro, be sure that the ./install.sh script worked well, and the files are copied in the right directory.